Connect with others who understand.

 Chronic Cutaneous Lupus

-There are many subtypes of chronic (ongoing) cutaneous lupus, with discoid lupus being the most common.
-In discoid lupus, lesions are usually scaly and discolored, and the affected skin will thicken.
-Although they don’t commonly form under the breasts, they can appear anywhere.
-They may feel painful or cause a deep burning itch, though some people don’t experience any of these symptoms.
+There are several types of chronic (ongoing) cutaneous lupus.
+Discoid lupus is the most common.
+It causes scaly, discolored patches on the skin, and the affected areas may become thickened.
+These lesions usually don’t form under the breasts, but they can show up anywhere.
+They may feel painful or cause a deep, burning itch — though some people don’t have any symptoms at all.

 If your dermatologist or a rheumatologist diagnoses you with discoid lupus, you need to watch the lesions carefully, as they can become skin cancer.
 Your dermatology provider will help you schedule regular appointments to monitor them.